kmendell/thinpi/README.md

 There are also options for a Terminal and File Manager (In most cases these will only be used by the admin)

-Custom Commands included in this distro are:
+Custom Commands included in this distro are: Image Release Only

 editmenu - This will open up the Start Menu Editor to edit the menu items shown to the user